& CHANGU CHANGU MOTO

 Prevention & protection

 Moving forward we are looking to expand this project and plant on larger scales.
 The change in attitude towards trees and forests is exciting and now is to time to support these local communities in changing their landscape.
 Communities have seen the success of our pilot schemes and are eager to see their woodlands grow.
 We called upon the local community to reforest an area called 'Kumuzu View', the turn out was phenomenal and years on they call it their forest, they protect it and are proud of it and it stands as a reminder of what can be achieved.
-We are very excited about the future of this project.
-If this project resonates with you, you can support us by donating each tree costs just 50p.
-With a monthly donation before long you could have funded a small forest.

 HOW YOU CAN HELP